davewhiteland/compsci-superbasics/collections/_hardware/gpu.md

 in parallel is potentially suitable for running on a GPU.
-Fields where such an approach is useful include machine learning (GPU manufacturer NVIDIA provides the CUDA platform for running Python frameworks like Tensorflow or Pytorch on GPUs) and cryptography (such as mining for bitcoins, or brute-force attacks on encrypted data).
+Fields where such an approach is useful include machine learning (GPU manufacturer NVIDIA provides the CUDA platform for running Python frameworks like Tensorflow or Pytorch on GPUs) and cryptography (such as blockchain calculations, mining digital currencies, or brute-force attacks on encrypted data).

 <script src="{{ site.baseurl }}/js/gl-matrix-min.js"></script>
 <script src="{{ site.baseurl }}/js/webgl-demo-custom.js"></script>